anfischer/specification/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

-A package containing base classes to be used as a starting ground for implementing the Specification pattern in PHP (for more information see [https://martinfowler.com/apsupp/spec.pdf](https://martinfowler.com/apsupp/spec.pdf)).
+A package containing base classes to be used as a starting ground for implementation of the Specification pattern in PHP (for more information see [https://martinfowler.com/apsupp/spec.pdf](https://martinfowler.com/apsupp/spec.pdf)).

 This package includes the typical set of and(), or() and not() specifications as well as specifications for allOf(), anyOf() and noneOf().